Volt Germany: Organisation

 The organizational structure of Volt Germany follows that of classical parties.
 Special features of the organisational structure can be traced back to the pan-European character, which results in a transnational participation and organisational structure, which comes into play especially in the formulation of political positions and programmes.
 The federal association is made up of the federal executive committee and a federal finance council.
 Both, the executive committee and a court of arbitration, and an auditor are elected at the federal party conference.

 The party subdivides itself into state associations and for the first time contested in the 2021 federal election in all federal states with state lists.

 Volt Europa

 Volt Germany is officially subordinate to the European parent organisation Volt Europa.
 Volt Europa consists of national organisations and parties from a total of 29 countries and entered the 2019 EU election with a unified election programme.

 Party Executive Committee

-Volt Germany's federal executive committee, elected in 2019, currently consists of a dual leadership with Friederike Schier and Paul Loeper, four vice-chairpeople (Caroline Flohr, Sophie Griesbacher, Paulo Alexandre, Konstantin Feist) and treasurer Leo Lüddecke.
+Volt Germany's federal executive committee, elected in 2019, consisted of a dual leadership with Friederike Schier and Paul Loeper, four vice-chairpeople (Caroline Flohr, Sophie Griesbacher, Paulo Alexandre, Konstantin Feist) and treasurer Leo Lüddecke.

 At the December Party Congress 2021, Rebekka Müller and Connor Geiger were elected as the new designated chairpeople with four vice-chairpeople (Carina Beckmann, Jennifer Scharpenberg, Maximilian Ochs, Jens Többen).
 Likewise, the re-election of the incumbent treasurer Leo Lüdecke took place.